 Marcus Tullius Cicero

 There is a separate fiction section for both adults and pupils and this area is well used at lunchtime, afternoon break.
-All pupils in Year 7 & 8 have one English lesson in the Library each week, during which they can change their books and do activities which encourage reading and enhance their learning experience.
+All pupils in Year 7 & 8 have a Reading lesson in the Library each fortnight, during which they can change their books and undertake the Accelerated Reader Programme.

 Newspapers and magazines are available as well as a Careers Section and the School Archives.
 There are six computers available to use with full access to the Internet.

 All users are encouraged to put forward requests for the purchase of specific titles and these items are purchased whenever possible.